lucas625/Projeto-NURBS/README.md

     If you run example.json (just change main line 7), the output will be a graph like example.PNG

-    Notice that our surface is blue, our wireframe green, our specific dot black and our bounding box yellow.
+    Notice that our surface is blue, our control points red with green lines, our specific point black and our bounding box yellow.

 7. Testing.
     ```